Ellenstarbuck/react-hook-forms/readme.md

 ![comic form](https://i.imgur.com/CLMwWl6.png)

+**<h1>Wins and Key Learnings</h1>**

+A key win was successfully implementing code to filter through my database to only show specific genre types.
+The main key learning was building and successfully implementing my own API, deepening my own understanding of how to build more full stack applications in the future.

 **<h1>Challenges and future improvements</h1>**

 We had a week of homework time to build the website.
 With more time I would like to continue styling it, build profiles for users, add likes and comments and change the way the user can submit a comic to the database.
 I built the back-end for the comments section but did not hook it up the front end due to time constraints.
 At the moment they are instructed to put a specfic genre in rather then having a drop down menu which gives them their options.